Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 Congratulations.

-Uh being uh being a great dad.
+Being a great dad.

 Okay, I think I answered that before.

-It would, it would, it wouldn't even lead to an arms race in the Middle East because no one else wants to have nuclear basically no one else is allowed to have nuclear weapons in the Middle East except for Israel.
+It wouldn't even lead to an arms race in the Middle East because no one else wants to have nuclear.

-And to this day, Israel still won't acknowledge that they even have them, and the US won't either.
+And to this day, Israel still won't acknowledge that they even have them, and the U.S. won't either.

-So Myron, is there any books on a mustache man and them boys you would recommend and where to get them?
+So, Mayan, is there any books on a mustache man and them boys you would recommend and where to get them?

-Uh guys, I'll say just watch the documentary, Greatest Story Never Told.
+Guys, I'll say just watch the documentary, Greatest Story Never Told.

-Oh, um, yeah, just like the golden beeper.
+Oh, yeah, just like the golden beeper.

-Just give me the link, um Aedra.
+Just give me the link, Adra.

 Give me the link.